syncfusion-content/javascript-docs/js/api/ejSchedule.md

 <script>
 $('#Schedule').ejSchedule();
 var schObj = $("#Schedule").data("ejSchedule");
-schObj.refreshScroller(); // To refresh scroller while using schedule control in some other control
+schObj.refreshScroller(); // To refresh scroller while using Schedule control in some other control
 </script>

 {% endhighlight %}